 OCaml Style Guide for Functional Programming in Software Engineering

-Authors: Kelvin Qian and Scott Smith
+Author: Kelvin Qian with updates by Scott Smith

 Preface